boostorg/redis/README.md

 > NOTE: Creating a Transaction object is NOT cheap, since it
 > creates a new connection.

-In Aedis there is no difference between sending one command, a pipeline or a transaction because requests are decoupled from the IO objects.
+In Boost.Redis there is no difference between sending one command, a pipeline or a transaction because requests are decoupled from the IO objects.